Dave Cowens

 David William Cowens (/ˈkaʊənz/ COW-ənz; born October 25, 1948) is an American former professional basketball player and NBA head coach.
 At 6 ft 9 in, he played the center position and occasionally played power forward.
 Cowens spent most of his playing career with the Boston Celtics.
-He was the 1971 NBA Rookie of the Year and the 1973 NBA Most Valuable Player.
+He was the 1972 NBA Rookie of the Year and the 1973 NBA Most Valuable Player.
 Cowens won NBA championships as a member of the Celtics in 1974 and 1976.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 1991.
 Cowens has also held coaching positions in the NBA, CBA, and WNBA.

+Cowens was named a member of both the NBA 50th Anniversary All-Time Team and the NBA 75th Anniversary Team.

+Early life

+David William Cowens was born on October 25, 1948, in Newport, Kentucky, one of six children of Jack and Ruth Cowens.
+He attended Newport Catholic High School, where he excelled in basketball.

+In 2018, Cowens attended a ceremony at which the school dedicated its new gymnasium floor, styled in the parquet pattern of Boston Garden.

 College career

-After starring in high school at Newport Catholic High in his hometown of Newport, Kentucky, Cowens played his collegiate basketball at Florida State University from 1967 to 1970 for coach Hugh Durham.
+Cowens attended Florida State University.
+He played from 1967 to 1970 for coach Hugh Durham.
 He scored 1,479 points in 78 games at Florida State, at 19.0 points per game, and ranks among Florida State's top 10 all-time scoring leaders.

 Cowens is the all-time Florida State leading rebounder with 1,340 rebounds (17.2 rebounds per game).
 He holds the team record for best seasonal rebound average (17.5 in the 1968–1969 season).
 He once grabbed 31 rebounds (second-best all-time) against LSU in the 1968–69 season.

-Cowens was named to theThe Sporting News All-America second team in 1970.
+Cowens was named to The Sporting News All-America second team in 1970.
 His number hangs in the rafters of the Donald L. Tucker Center.

-NBA career
+Professional career

-Rookie year
+Boston Celtics (1970–1980)

 Cowens was selected as the fourth overall pick by the Boston Celtics in the 1970 NBA draft.
 Former Celtics center Bill Russell's recommendation of Cowens influenced the selection.
 While some critics believed that Cowens was too small to play center, Russell said: "No one is going to tell that kid he can't play center".
+Jim Loscutoff had declined to have his No. 18 jersey number retired by the Celtics, instead choosing to allow other players to wear the number.
+This allowed Cowens to wear No. 18 as well.

 During his rookie year, Cowens averaged 17.0 points per game and 15.0 rebounds per game.
 He was named to the NBA All-Rookie First Team and shared the NBA's Rookie of the Year honors with Portland's Geoff Petrie.
 He also led the league in personal fouls that same year.